PatrickMaiyer/Portapack_Wiki/Recon.md

 # Introduction
 A scan is when using a defined list

-A search is when using one or many ranges of frequencies with step
+A search is when using one or many ranges of frequencies with step.

+The Recon app is full rework of the Scanner app, offering different possibilities and customisations.

 Both are using all the frequencies in their hand and pause on a frequency when matching criteria (like modulation, amplitude,...)